-Whether you’re annoyed by the clutter of windows on your Mac desktop, or you’re just looking for an easier way to drag files from one folder to another, listen up: I’ve got a bunch of nifty Mac folder tricks for you to try, and they’re all based on one of the Mac’s most overlooked features.
+Annoyed by the clutter of windows on your Mac desktop, or just looking for an easier way to drag files from one folder to another?
+Time to try one of the Mac’s most overlooked features: folder tabs.

 Just like the Safari web browser, each Mac folder window is capable of using a tabbed interface, perfect for juggling multiple open folders within the same window.